barreto-juan/passgen_python/README.md

-# passgen_python
+# Password Generator using Python
- password generator with python
+ The password generator was created as a utility (and for fun, too).